-QUARTET NIGHT LIVE EVOLUTION 2017 was the group’s first ever solo live show and it was a massive hit.
-It counted with group, solo and duet performances, all for an impressive show that made their fans beg for more.
+QUARTET NIGHT LIVE EVOLUTION 2017 was the group’s first-ever solo live show and it was a massive hit.
+It counted with group, solo, and duet performances, all for an impressive show that made their fans begging for more.

-A year later, QUARTET★NIGHT were back on the road for their 2nd live show, QUARTET NIGHT LIVE FUTURE 2018.
+A year later, QUARTET★NIGHT was back on the road for their 2nd live show, QUARTET NIGHT LIVE FUTURE 2018.

 This wasn’t an ordinary live show.
 This was a full-fledged idol performance, counting with cinematic intro VTRs and a big production behind them.
 This was yet another successful live for the talented quartet.

-QUARTET★NIGHT are the most successful 2D unit and the most popular in the Utapri franchise.
+QUARTET★NIGHT is the most successful 2D unit and the most popular in the Utapri franchise.

 Their music continues to evolve with the group and their live performances are always something to anticipate due to the quality that this group can deliver on the vocal end.